oracle/terraform-provider-oci/website/docs/r/database_cloud_autonomous_vm_cluster.html.markdown

 * `autonomous_data_storage_size_in_tbs` - (Optional) (Updatable) The data disk group size to be allocated for Autonomous AI Databases, in TBs.
 * `cloud_exadata_infrastructure_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Exadata infrastructure.
-* `cluster_time_zone` - (Optional) The time zone to use for the Cloud Autonomous VM cluster.
+* `cluster_time_zone` - (Optional) (Updatable) The time zone to use for the Cloud Autonomous VM cluster.
 For details, see [DB System Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `compute_model` - (Optional) The compute model of the Cloud Autonomous VM Cluster.
 ECPU compute model is the recommended model and OCPU compute model is legacy.
 * `cpu_core_count_per_node` - (Optional) (Updatable) The number of CPU cores to be enabled per VM cluster node.